kanru-wang/huggingface_embedding_CoLA_classification/README.md

 The Corpus of Linguistic Acceptability (CoLA) dataset for single sentence classification.
 It’s a set of sentences labeled as grammatically correct or incorrect.

 The tutorial for this repo https://mccormickml.com/2019/07/22/BERT-fine-tuning/

+## The entire pre-trained BERT model and the additional untrained classification layer are trained here.